stormpath/stormpath.github.io/source/guides/token-management/index.markdown

 To update the `Access Token` and `Refresh Token` TTL, making a `POST` request to the application's oAuthPolicy with the updated values.
 The valid valueFor example, if your application needs to have an shorter lived access and refresh token:

-{% codetab id:set-oauth-policy langs:java curl node php ruby%}
+{% codetab id:set-oauth-policy langs:java curl node php ruby python%}
 ------
 oauthPolicy.setAccessTokenTtl("P8D");
 oauthPolicy.setRefreshTokenTtl("PT2M");